 Keep a 'gold standard' - something that you know works - could be a laptop, could be a long cable that will stretch everywhere and you KNOW WORKs.
 Use this to eliminate possible errors.

-'Ping' (actually its full name is 'ICMP Echo request') is a simple command that may be issued from the DOS Command Prompt (Start/Run/cmd/OK).
+'Ping' (its full name is Packet Internet Groper and it uses 'ICMP Echo request' commands) is a simple command that may be issued from the DOS Command Prompt (Start/Run/cmd/OK).
 Ping tells you if you can, or cannot, contact an IP address (another PC).
-Ping sends a small message to another computer which causes the receiver to echo back the same message (the message pings forward and backward).
+Ping sends a small message to another computer which causes the receiver to echo back the same message (the message literally pings forward and backward).
 Ping is the simplest and most useful diagnostic tool to become familiar with and well worth a few minutes experimentation.
 To use Ping;

 ping xxx.xxx.xxx.xxxwhere xxx.xxx.xxx.xxx is the IP address that you want to check followed by ENTER.
 You can also use a URL with a ping: